top of page

 • Apr 14

-If you’ve found yourself Googling “are postpartum doulas worth it?” at 2am while feeding your newborn, you’re not alone.
+If you’ve found yourself Googling “are postpartum doulas worth it?” at 2 AM while feeding your newborn, you’re not alone.
 As a postpartum doula (and a mum of three), I hear this question all the time.
 And honestly?
 It’s a fair one.
-Because when you’re preparing for a baby, the costs add up quickly.
-So let’s talk about it, no fluff, no pressure - just a real, honest look at whether hiring a postpartum doula is actually worth your money.
+When you’re preparing for a baby, the costs can add up quickly.
+So let’s talk about it—no fluff, no pressure—just a real, honest look at whether hiring a postpartum doula is actually worth your money.

 What Does a Perth Postpartum Doula Actually Do?